 Today Authorities do all they possibly can to keep the rates down and the economy alive.
 It goes that far that the FED buys US treasuries as soon as other buyers fail.
-Low-interest rates keep the rate of Foreclosures low and troubled Credit Card companies alive.
+Low interest rates keep the rate of Foreclosure low and troubled Credit Card companies alive.
 However, as explained by Ludwig von Mises, at a certain point the market forces take the final decision.
-The longer interest rates are suppressed, the stronger they will veer up once time has come.
+The longer interest rates are suppressed, the stronger they will veer up once the time has come.

 The chart below: European bonds have also reversed the trend.
-The earlier break down resulted in a false break and will now build a double Top.
-Authorities are injecting Trillions (Quantitative Easing) in the economy in order to keep it alive.
-We know this won't - in the medium term run - save the system from collapsing.
+The earlier breakdown resulted in a false break and will now build a double Top.
+Authorities are injecting Trillions (Quantitative Easing) into the economy in order to keep it alive.
+We know this won't - in the medium-term run - save the system from collapsing.
 It NEVER did in the past and it will not today.
 Only after the misallocated funds have been cleaned out of the system a fresh boom can be initiated!
 By artificially lowering interest rates, the authorities are doing nothing more than increasing the misallocation of funds.

 |2014 Total debt versus GDP||FED is insolvent|